-We recommend a cuffed Melker or similar airway (Cook Critical Care, Bloomington, IN) designed for insertion into the CTM.
-When tracheotomy or endotracheal tubes are used for SC, they are being used in an improvised fashion.
-Unlike a conventional ETT, which has a beveled tip but blunt edges at the lumen, the Melker has a circumferentially tapered end that when combined with the dilator inserts much more smoothly than an ETT or a tracheostomy tube.
-The Melker 5.0 tube has an OD of 7.4 mm and is therefore more easily placed thought the CTM, compared to the 8.2 mm OD for a 6.0 ETT or 9.4 mm OD for a 4.0 Shiley.
-The Melker's total length is 9 cm so main stem intubation is not likely.
+We recommend a cuffed Melker or similar airway (Cook Critical Care; www.cookmedical.com) designed for insertion into the CTM.
+When tracheotomy or ETTs are used for SC, they are being used in an improvised fashion.
+Unlike a conventional ETT, which has a beveled tip but blunt edges at the lumen, the Melker has a circumferentially tapered end that, when combined with the dilator, inserts much more smoothly than an ETT or a tracheostomy tube.
+The Melker 5.0 tube has an outer diameter of 7.4mm and is, therefore, more easily placed through the CTM, compared with the 8.2mm outer diameter for a 6.0 ETT or 9.4mm outer diameter for a 4.0 Shiley.
+The Melker's total length is 9cm, so main-stem intubation is not likely.

 A cuffed tube reduces the potential for aspiration of blood, secretions, or vomitus.
-The average diameter of the adult male trachea is 25 mm.
-Using an airway with a cuff that is less than the tracheal diameter when inflated places an already potentially seriously ill patient at risk for aspiration The Melker cuff diameter when inflated with 10 cc of air is up to 29 mm in diameter compared to the 23 mm diameter for a typical 6.0 ETT.
+The average diameter of the adult male trachea is 25mm.
+Using an airway with a cuff that is less than the tracheal diameter when inflated places an already potentially seriously ill patient at risk for aspiration.
+The Melker cuff diameter, when inflated with 10mL of air is up to 29mm in diameter compared with the 23mm diameter for a typical 6.0 ETT.

-The Melker tube has flexible arms that extend laterally (see Fig 1) along the patient's neck.
+The Melker tube has flexible arms that extend laterally (Figure 1) along the patient's neck.
 These have loops used to secure the airway in place with a cloth ribbon or tape.
-Thus the Melker is much easier to rapidly secure compared to an ETT, which decreases the risk of dislodgement or migration into the main stem bronchus during patient transport or movement.
+Thus, the Melker is much easier to rapidly secure compared with an ETT, which decreases the risk for dislodgement or migration into the main-stem bronchus during patient transport or movement.